pts/ppfiletagger/README.txt

 * The Linux kernel module rmtimeup.ko provided in the rmtimeup directory of ppfiletagger has to be compiled and loaded.
 * The same filesystem requirements as of the basic functionality.
-* The same Python dependencies (including pysqlite2 and pyxattr) as for fast search.
+* The same Python dependencies as for fast search.

 Optional, for debugging only: